slashingweapon/as-perod/Lemonfall.md

 == Cobbler Shop ==

-[[perod-secrets:Lemonfall|Belis]] (HE COM 7) is the Cobbler in Lemonfall.
+[Belis](perod-secrets:Lemonfall.html) (HE COM 7) is the Cobbler in Lemonfall.
 He is an ageing half-elf with no wife or children, just his apprentice Drasiri (HE COM 2).
 In spite of his well-regarded practice and no family to support, he and his apprentice live rather meagerly above his shop.

 == Blacksmith ==